 80 % attendance at classes, and participation in the presentation of the homework

-To pass the clinic period, all program requirements must be passed.
+To pass the clinical part, all program requirements must be passed.
 In addition, the student must have been sufficiently present and possess widely acceptable professional and ethical standards as described in Part 2 of the document: Clinical rotation 8th and 9th semester, information and forms.

-To pass the academic specializations all records, papers, presentations and tests needs to be approved in line with what has been described for each subject.
-Students may be necessary to wait until next year unless the records, papers, presentations and tests are approved after 3 attempts.
-In addition, the minimum presence must be met.
-With valid absence of more than 20% it is agreed that work experience and a task must be approved by the subject responsible.
-By not valid absences, the student must follow the subject next year.
+To pass the academic specialisations all records, papers, presentations and tests need to be approved in line with the subject descriptions.
+Students may need to wait until the following year if records, papers, presentations and tests are not approved within 3 attempts.
+In addition, the minimum attendance requirement must be met.
+For valid absence of more than 20%, work experience and an assignment must be agreed with and approved by the course leader.
+Non-valid absences will require the student to retake the subject the following year.

-Subject responsible keeps lists of students with approved topics in the academic specialization which is filed.
-Subject responsible acknowledges the subject as approved on the censorship form to the student.
+The course leader keeps and files lists of students with approved topics in the academic specialisations, and acknowledges the subject as approved on the evaluation form to the student.

-Presence and mandatory activities have to be completed in order to get approved.
-It is the students responsibility to ensure that the optional part will be completed, and it will not be given extra lectures unless the students can document valid absence.
+Attendance and mandatory activities have to be completed in order for approval.
+It is the students responsibility to ensure that the optional part is completed.
+Extra lectures will not be provided unless the students can document valid absence.

-Course supervisor gives diploma/certificate and/or acknowledge the evaluation form where the chosen part will be listed.
-Only 100% completed optional tasks is approved.
+The course supervisor awards a diploma/certificate and/or acknowledges the evaluation form where the elective subject is listed.
+Only 100% completed optional tasks are approved.

-To pass the differentiation direction in companion animal medicine, the following 2 parts must be passed:
+To pass the differentiation year in companion animal medicine, the following 2 parts must be passed:

-Norwegian and English names should be applied the diploma
+- Specialisation thesis (15 ECTS): Passed.
+Norwegian and English names should be applied the diploma.

-(Consisting of the mandatory part (clinic and subjects) and elective)
+- Specialisation in companion animal medicine: Passed.
+Consisting of the mandatory part (clinic and course subjects) and elective.

-Censorship form and 2 copies of the thesis must be delivered SFA no later than two weeks before the end of the term of the certificate shall be issued to exam completion.
+The evaluation form and 2 copies of the thesis must be delivered to SFA no later than two weeks before the end of term in order for the examination diploma to be issued.

 Admitted to the Veterinary Medicine Program and completed 1-9. semester of the veterinary medicine program

 Clinics in Norway must be DNV certified.
-Shadowing at clinics in universities shall be made on an accredited EAEVE / AVMA institution.
-Beyond this, shadowing at a foreign clinic needs to be approved by the responsible of the direction.
+Shadowing at clinics in universities must be at an accredited EAEVE / AVMA institution.
+Beyond this, shadowing at a foreign clinic needs to be approved by the subject leader.